MFR6340/theenglishextension.org/open-world-3/unit-5: Green Ideas.md

 ### The Boy Who Harnessed the Wind (YA version), by William Kampwamba
 <img src="https://imgur.com/XF93Hnq.png" width="25%" />

 This inspirational true story is about a boy from Africa who uses items around him to build a pump to get water to grow crops.
 This edition has been retold for a younger audience.
 The story has also been made into a film which can be seen on Netflix.
-(Lexile 860L) <sup>[what is this?](/resources/Lexile%20measures)</sup> There is also an edition which is harder to read with  a Lexile measure of 960L.
+(Lexile 860L) <sup>[what is this?](/resources/Lexile%20measures)</sup> There is also an unabridged edition which is harder to read with  a Lexile measure of 960L.

 <a href="https://www.bookdepository.com/Boy-Who-Harnessed-Wind-William-Kamkwamba/9780147510426?ref=grid-view&qid=1665854100400&sr=1-1" rel="nofollow"> Buy on BookDepository</a>